 From her home in Golden Meadow, Louisiana, Linda Bernard jazzes up sliced potatoes with mushrooms, onions, canned soup and cheese to create this versatile side dish.
 With its comforting flavor, it's a nice accompaniment to most meats.

 Take the chill off any blustery day and make something special to accompany meaty entrees.
-This creamy, stick-to-the-ribs, potato-and-onion side dish is one you'll turn to often. —Agnes Ward, Stratford, Ontario
+These creamy homemade scalloped potatoes stick-to-the-ribs and are sure to be a favorite. —Agnes Ward, Stratford, Ontario

 This recipe has evolved over the past eight years.
 After I added the thyme, ham and sour cream, my husband declared, “This is it!”
 I like to serve this rich, saucy entree with a salad and homemade French bread. —Hope Toole, Muscle Shoals, Alabama